Content Map Terms

 Being physically active can benefit your physical and mental health in many ways.
 For example, it can strengthen your muscles and bones, lower your risk of chronic health conditions, and improve your mood and sleep.
 Physical activity can be safe for almost everyone.
 If you have concerns about your health or becoming more active, speak with your health care provider or a qualified exercise professional.

-Topic Overview
+Overview

-Your goals are to:
+Your goals may include:

 Maintenance programs may be held at a community facility or at home and will be tailored to your specific needs.